-Regarding method of preparation, respondents indicated they preferred grilled finfish products when purchasing as takeout from a restaurant or delivered to home as a prepared meal.
-This was observed both prior to (2019) and during the pandemic (2020) (Figures 4 & 5).
-Respondents indicated they preferred fried mollusk products when purchasing as takeout from a restaurant or delivered as a prepared meal in both 2019 and 2020.
-In 2019, participants indicated they preferred grilled crustacean products when purchasing as takeout from a restaurant or delivered as a prepared meal.
-This changed in 2020, as the greatest percentage of respondents indicated they preferred baked and/or broiled crustacean products.
-In regard to seaweed products, respondents indicated they preferred baked products purchased as takeout from a restaurant or delivered as a prepared meal in both 2019 and 2020.
+Regarding method of preparation, respondents indicated they preferred grilled finfish and crustacean products when purchasing as takeout from a restaurant or delivered to home as a prepared meal in 2019 (Figure 4).
+Respondents indicated they preferred fried mollusk products and raw seaweed products when purchasing as takeout or delivery in 2019.
+These preferences for mollusk and seaweed products remained the same in 2020, however, equal proportions of respondents indicated they preferred grilled and baked finfish products when purchasing as takeout or delivery, and the majority of respondents indicated they preferred fried crustacean products when purchasing as takeout or delivery in 2020 (Figure 5).

 The preferred method of preparation changed when asked about seafood products purchased at a restaurant (Figures 6 & 7).
-Grilled finfish was still preferred in 2019 and 2020, as was fried mollusks in 2019.
-However, respondents indicated they preferred raw mollusks when purchasing at a restaurant in 2020.
-Also, respondents indicated they preferred broiled crustaceans when purchasing at a restaurant in 2019 and 2020.
-The preferred method of preparation of seaweed products purchased at a restaurant was raw in 2019 and 2020.
+Grilled finfish was still preferred in 2019 and 2020, however, respondents indicated they preferred raw mollusks when purchasing at a restaurant in 2019 and 2020.
+Participants indicated they preferred fried crustacean products at a restaurant in 2019 but preferred broiled crustaceans in 2020.
+Lastly, respondents indicated they preferred broiled seaweed products when purchasing at a restaurant in 2019 and 2020.

 Survey participants were asked about the amount spent per shopping trip on seafood products for home preparation in 2019 and 2020 (Figure 8).
-The majority of respondents in both 2019 (59%) and 2020 (63%) indicated they purchased less than \$30 worth of seafood products per shopping trip.
+The majority of respondents in both 2019 (72%) and 2020 (78%) indicated they purchased less than \$30 worth of seafood products per shopping trip.
 Similarly, survey participants were asked about the quantity (in pounds) purchased per shopping trip or home preparation (Figure 9).
-The majority of participants in both 2019 (64%) and 2020 (71%) indicated they purchased 10 pounds or less of seafood products per shopping trip.
+The majority of participants in both 2019 and 2020 (93% both years) indicated they purchased 10 pounds or less of seafood products per shopping trip.

-In 2019, prior to the COVID-19 pandemic, the majority of respondents (59%) indicated they ate more seafood during a particular season of the year (Figure 10).
-Fifty-seven percent indicated summer was the preferred season.
-In 2020, during the pandemic, 36% indicated they ate more seafood during a particular season, indicating a shift away from seasonal consumption with the majority of respondents in 2020 (64%) not eating more seafood during a particular season of the year.
+In 2019, prior to the COVID-19 pandemic, 48% of respondents indicated they ate more seafood during a particular season of the year (Figure 10).
+Forty percent indicated summer was the preferred season.

+In 2020, during the pandemic, 37% indicated they ate more seafood during a particular season, indicating a shift away from seasonal consumption.

-Regarding advertisement methods, word of mouth and Seafood counter clerk or waitstaff were found to be the most important methods of advertisement, as the largest percentage of participants (27% for both methods) indicated this to be a very important method (Table 2).
+Regarding advertisement methods, word of mouth and seafood counter clerk or waitstaff were found to be the most important methods of advertisement, as the largest percentage of participants (26% for word of mouth, 30% for seafood counter clerk or waitstaff) indicated this to be a very important method (Table 2).
 Greater percentages of respondents found all other methods (Mailed flyer, E-mail, text message, social media posting, etc.) to be not important at all.